JuanFMontesinos/JuanFMontesinos.github.io2/_pages/about.md

 Expecial acknowledgment to Olga Slizovskaia, great researcher and better person for being my methor in this world.

 # Who I am outside the lab?
-I do love Mountains, I've been in the Amazonas, do canyoning, treeking or climbing.
+I do love Mountains, I've been in the Amazonas, climbed volcanoes, do canyoning, treeking or ski.
 Eat bugs, termites or ants sometimes :/
 ![Canyon](/images/treeking.jpeg)